emrecanacikgoz/comp541-441/assignment1/README.md

     jupyter notebook assignment1.ipynb

 ## Step5
-To make sure we are using the right environment, go to the toolbar of exploring_word_vectors.ipynb, click on Kernel -> Change kernel, you should see and select comp541 in the drop-down menu.
+To make sure we are using the right environment, go to the toolbar of assignment1.ipynb, click on Kernel -> Change kernel, you should see and select comp541 in the drop-down menu.

 ## Step6
 To deactivate an active environment, use